-You can protect your interest in a single burial plot under Ohio Code 2329.66(A)(8)
+You can protect your interest in a single burial plot.

-You can protect up to $25,175 in value in a personal injury award under Ohio Code 2329.66 (A)(12)(c) if it is received within twelve months of your bankruptcy filing
+You can protect up to $25,175 of a personal injury award if you receive it within 12 months of your bankruptcy filing.

-You can protect tax-exempt retirement accounts, such as 401(k)s, 403(b)s, money purchase and profit-sharing plans, SIMPLE IRAs, SEP and defined benefit plans under Section 522.
-You can protect IRAs and Roth IRAs under Section 522(b)(3)(C)(n) of the Bankruptcy Code - up to a certain amount.
-Additionally,
+As part of the federal nonbankruptcy exemptions, you can protect tax-exempt retirement accounts, such as 401(k)s, 403(b)s, money purchase and profit-sharing plans, SIMPLE IRAs, SEP, and defined benefit plans.

-Ohio Code 2329.66 covers death benefits of public safety officers; these include ERISA-qualified benefits, Roth IRAs, IRAs and Keoghs that are needed for support.
+Death benefits of public safety officers, including ERISA-qualified benefits, Roth IRAs, IRAs, and Keoghs that are needed for support are fully protected.

-The rule of thumb is that any pension that is covered under federal tax exemptions is typically considered fully exempt under the law.
+The rule of thumb is that any pension that’s covered by federal tax exemptions is typically considered fully exempt under bankruptcy law.

 Public Benefit Exemptions